Andrzej Kunowski: Early life

 Andrzej Kunowski was born on 29 March 1956, in Warsaw, Poland.
 His father was a respected builder who worked on several construction sites, while his mother was a homemaker.
-While he was still young, the family moved to Mława, after his father was offered an apartment in the city center by the PBRol company, which wanted to hire him.
-While his parents were regarded as decent, likeable people, Andrzej was considered a nervous, troublesome child who constantly had problems at school and conversing with his peers.
+When he was still young, the family moved to Mława after his father was offered an apartment in the city center by the PBRol company, which wanted to hire him.
+While his parents were regarded as decent, likeable people, Andrzej was considered a nervous, troublesome child who constantly had problems at school and had difficulty conversing with his peers.
 As a teenager, he stole some money from his parents' savings book and fled from home, wandering around the country.